Welcome to Volume 7 of Executed to Suppress His Message.

-So if we are still waiting for Christ’s return, was Jesus suggesting that John might live for over 2,000 years?
+So if we are still waiting for Christ’s return, was Jesus suggesting that John might be alive for over 2,000 years?

 Statement 4: Christ Returned During His Own Generation

-I’ve saved the most obvious biblical evidence for last, because those who promote a future Second Coming purposely misrepresent these passages:
+I’ve saved the most obvious biblical evidence for last, because many who promote a future Second Coming purposely misrepresent these passages: